-- The impact of future planning on these zones (i.e. what would happen if a more stringent regime was introduced by a regional coastal plan in the future?) - That the NES needs to establish a principle that controlled activity status is appropriate in Wilson Bay Marine Farming Zone into the future (and that this principle could also guide the
+- The impact of future planning on these zones (i.e. what would happen if a more stringent regime was introduced by a regional coastal plan in the future?) - That the NES needs to establish a principle that controlled activity status is appropriate in Wilson Bay Marine Farming Zone into the future (and that this principle could also guide the establishment of new areas zoned in the future) - potentially even to the point of specifying the zone as controlled in the NES (rather than exempting it)

-191 Refer to Appendix J for maps identifying these areas.
+192 Refer to Appendix H for maps identifying these areas.

-- establishment of new areas zoned in the future) potentially even to the point of specifying the zone as controlled in the NES (rather than exempting it) - That the reference to 'Waikato Wilson Bay' is too loose and unclear, emphasising the need for the NES to be absolutely clear about which farms or zones are being referred to - The maps produced for public consultation do not incorporate all of the Tasman aquaculture management areas - There are 18 marine farming blocks within the Wilson Bay Marine Farming Zone that were initially authorised under the Fisheries Act and do not have a controlled activity status (as such should be subject to the NES, rather than exempted from it)
+- That the reference to 'Waikato Wilson Bay' is too loose and unclear, emphasising the need for the NES to be absolutely clear about which farms or zones are being referred to - The maps produced for public consultation do not incorporate all of the Tasman aquaculture management areas - There are 18 marine farming blocks within the Wilson Bay Marine Farming Zone that were initially authorised under the Fisheries Act and do not have a controlled activity status (and as such should be subject to the NES, rather than exempted from it)